 Signed Access Token#

 Demonstration of Proof-of-Possession (DPoP) Token#

-As an additional layer of protection against token stealing and various replay attacks, Solid clients send an additional token (specifically a DPoP token) that cryptographically proves that the client is in legitimate possession of the access token while also scoping the request to a particular Pod resource.
+A DPoP proof can be used to verify that a client is in legitimate possession of an access token while also scoping the request to a particular Pod resource.
 This helps prevent against token exfiltration attacks.